msoos/cav2025/README.md

-Hence, all code that you are running is matching what was executed in the paper, except for the Ganak version, which is only different in immaterial code, and helper scripts to extract data, that you are using and is therefore immaterial to the behaviour of the executable.
+Hence, all code that you are running is matching what was executed in the paper, except for the Ganak version, which is only different in immaterial code, and helper scripts to extract data, that you are using and is therefore immaterial to the behavior of the executable.

 # How correctness was tested
 Testing was done via fuzzing.
 This is ongoing, not yet published work,